 How It Helps: Antioxidant, regulates sleep, may reduce inflammation.

-Research Support: Preclinical studies suggest anti-inflammatory and anti-clotting effects..
-Evidence is mostly preclinical; human trials are scarce.
+Research Support: Preclinical studies suggest anti-inflammatory and anti-clotting effects.

 Caution: Drowsiness at high doses.